 I am Paul Francis, a shamanic practitioner, teacher, writer, founder of Therapeutic Shamanism, and of the Three Ravens College of Therapeutic Shamanism and Animism.

 I grew up in the north of England.
 At eighteen, I went to Lancaster University where I studied philosophy and social anthropology, primarily studying tribal (shamanic) cultures.
 After graduating, I worked for a few years in a hospital, teaching sign language, and in my spare time studied complementary medicine, counselling and psychotherapy, and explored various spiritual paths and practices.
-I set up in private practice as a therapist in the early 1980s and have worked in the field ever since.
-I retired from one-to-one work a few years ago but continue to teach and write.
+I set up in private practice as a therapist in the mid 1980s and have worked in the field ever since.
+I retired from one-to-one work a few years ago, but continue to teach and write.

 The author Daniel Quinn, in his autobiographical book “Providence: The Story of a Fifty-Year Vision Quest” wrote that, sometimes, it is only as you move into the later stages of your life, that you can look back and see the times your Soul was calling to you.
 That is certainly been true for me and shamanism, for shamanism has always been my Soul’s path, but that is something I did not always realise at the time.

 HOW I GOT INTO SHAMANISM